Illumina/interop/docs/src/install.md

  - Wheel for Python

 Note, we only distribute from GitHub currently, and not PyPi or NuGet.org.
 These should be compatible with most Linux Versions, Mac OSX and Windows.
-We support Python 2.7 (UCS-4), Python 3.5 and Python 3.6.
+We support Python 2.7, Python 3.4, 3.5 and 3.6.

-If you are new to Python or unsure what UCS-4 means, then please use Anaconda or Miniconda.

 ### Binary Archive (C++, C#, Python, Java)